raspberrypilearning/silly-reminder/en/step_1.md

 + Add more silly poses so you can have a wider range to choose from.
 + Randomise the pose that gets selected after the timer reaches 0
-+ Add other input gestures such as shake and on logo press.
++ Use A and B buttons